dainst/idai-field/desktop/src/manual/manual.en.md

 your editor name.
 This name will be stored in the database along with every change you make.
 It is strongly recommended to fill in this field, especially if data is going to be synchronized.

 2. In the "Project" menu, select the menu item **New...** and enter the desired name of your project.
 Allowed characters are letters, numbers, hyphens and underscores.
-You also have the choice between several presets for the project configuration.
-Choose "Standard" for the extensive Field default configuration or one of the "Basic" options if you want to start with only a basic framework of preset categories and fields.
+You have the choice between several presets for the project configuration: Choose "Standard" for the extensive Field default configuration or one of the "Basic" options if you want to start with only a basic framework of preset categories and fields.
+Also specify the languages in which data will be entered within the project.

 3. As soon as the new project has been loaded, you can enter basic project data via the menu "Project" ➝ "Properties".
 First of all, you should create the lists of **staff members** (field
 "Staff" of section "Project") and **campaigns** (field "Campaigns", also of section "Project").
 You can extend